damanadidier/glue-tactics/README.md

 # glue-tactics

-hello world repository for Git tutorial
+# hello world repository for Git tutorial
-This is an example repository for the Git tutorial on https://www.w3schools.com
+# This is an example repository for the Git tutorial on https://www.w3schools.com

-This repository is built step by step in the tutorial
+# This repository is built step by step in the tutorial
+# Check it well